-Cryptography encodes sensitive information so that only authorized users can decode it.
+Cryptography is the art of encoding sensitive information so that only authorized users can decode it.
 Existing coding methods convert information using a shared key (a sequence of bits) that specifies the conversion details.
 When communicating partners wish to generate a key for secure communication, they exchange information over a public channel, but in a form difficult for an eavesdropper attempting to extract the key.
 Current key generation protocols rely on mathematical complexity to achieve this capability.
 With an accelerating pace of development in quantum computing, such encryption methods are a risk -- quantum computers solve mathematically complex problems much faster compared to conventional computers.

 For example, the ubiquitous RSA encryption scheme is rendered insecure by employing a quantum-factorization algorithm.
 Consequently, data that requires long-term security needs to be encrypted in a quantum-secure manner so that they cannot be intercepted today and decrypted tomorrow by a future quantum computer.
 Quantum Key Distribution and Post-Quantum Cryptography provide schemes that are resilient against this threat posed by quantum computers.